Echoece/Shaiya/ep5/item mall/readme.md

 * 4996;4838;

 **instructions**
-1. copy the dll, ini, and ps_game to your bin and put your sql login in the ini
+1. copy the dll, ini, and ps_game to your bin edit the ini username and password

 **revisions**
 * the code is smaller, more readable, and uses different source code for hooks